Stuart Hendrie: Return to non-League

 Hendrie signed for Conference North side Hinckley United in July 2011, He soon joined Mark Kinsella's Daventry Town on a short-term loan deal, where he teamed up with his brother Lee.
 He made a goalscoring debut in a 4–3 FA Trophy win over Kidsgrove Athletic, and scored in the game, but made no appearances in the Southern League.
 Hendrie ended the 2011–12 season on loan at Redditch United, again playing alongside his brother.
 He was released by Hinckley having played eight matches in the Conference North without scoring.

 In August 2012, he joined Stourbridge, but returned to Redditch in October.

 On 18 January 2013, Hendrie was confirmed as a Tamworth player, teaming up with his brother Lee.

 Hendrie joined Basford United in March 2014, and went on to score four goals in his first two games with the club.

 Hendrie joined Montpellier in 2016.
 He was the top scorer in Midland League Division Three during his first season with the club.

 Hendrie signed for Rugby Town in December 2017.

 Hendrie spent the first part of the 2018–19 season playing for GNP Sports, his performances lead to him making a return to Coleshill Town for the 2018–19 season.

 Hendrie signed for Highgate United on 18 July 2019.

 Hendrie signed for Boldmere St. Michaels for the 2020–21 season, making 6 league appearances before the season was curtailed.

 Hendrie signed for Midland League Division Two side Coton Green for the 2021–22 season.
 He subsequently played for Coventry United, Heather St John's, and Walsall Wood.

+After playing of Coton Green, in July 2024 Hendrie joined the newly reformed Nuneaton Town.